-- a) The liquidation of Beira Terrace Sociedade de Construções, Ltda.
+- a) The liquidation of Beira Terrace Sociedade de Construçoes, Ltda.
 (Portugal), all of whose assets and liabilities were assigned to Ebro Foods, S.A. by way of liquidating dividend: This Ebro Foods, S.A. subsidiary was dissolved in December 2019, its only significant asset being a property in the Portuguese city of Setúbal (carried at 737 thousand euros) (note 7).
-It did not have any liabilities. - b) Merger by absorption of Productos La Fallera, S.A.: Refer to the 2003 financial statements. - c) Dissolution of Azucarera Ebro Agrícolas Gestión de Patrimonio, S.L.
-(GDP), transferring all of its assets and liabilities to Ebro Foods, S.A.: Refer to the 2003 financial statements. - d) Non-monetary contribution to Ebro Financial Corporate Services S.L.: Refer to the 2012 financial statements. - e) Liquidation of Azucarera Energías, S.A. in December 2015: Refer to the 2015 financial statements.
+It did not have any liabilities. - b) Merger by absorption of Productos La Fallera, S.A.:

+c) Dissolution of Azucarera Ebro Agrícolas Gestión de Patrimonio, S.L.
+(GDP), transferring all of its assets and liabilities to Ebro Foods, S.A.:

+d) Non-monetary contribution to Ebro Financial Corporate Services S.L.:

+e) Liquidation of Azucarera Energías, S.A. in December 2015: